Zillemudasar2158/laravel-ecommerce-livewire/README.md

 1. 👤 User registers and logs in using Laravel Breeze
 2. 🛍️ User browses products by category/subcategory
 3. ➕ Adds products to cart dynamically (Livewire-based)
+4. 🧾 Applies coupon if available
-4. 📝 Enters shipping address and chooses payment method (COD)
+5. 📝 Enters shipping address and chooses payment method (COD)
-5. 📧 Receives email confirmation with order summary
+6. 📧 Receives email confirmation with order summary
-6. 🛠 Admin views all orders and updates status via Livewire panel
+7. 🛠 Admin views all orders and updates status via Livewire panel

 ---